Structural Engineering and Digital Construction Processes

 During the summer semester of the three-semester degree program, the program generally offers digital construction modules.
 Structural engineering modules are the focus of the winter semester, and students must also complete one elective module per semester.
 The “Structural Digital Project” completed during the winter semester combines aspects of both focus areas.
 Students complete their Master's thesis during the third semester.

-Topics: Construct and Design, Engineering sciences, Current: New study courses in 2020
+Topics: Construct and Design, Engineering sciences, Current: New study courses

 Duration: 3 semester